BSBI Trustees

 Originally from South Wales but a resident of the Forest of Dean for the past 20 years, Nicola has an MSc in Marketing and over 25 years of experience in the public and not-for-profit sector, including Marine Conservation Society and Cotswold Conservation Board, focusing on marketing strategy, individual giving fundraising, campaign planning, communications and PR.
 With a lifelong passion for nature and wildlife, she has a real desire to use her role of Trustee to champion the work of BSBI.
 With a blend of skills, experience, and genuine enthusiasm, Nicola is keen to support the charity's mission and help them achieve their goals, to make a real difference for wild plants and the wildlife they sustain.

-Paul Ashton
+Prof Paul Ashton

-Paul Ashton was voted in as BSBI President-elect at the 2023 AGM.
+Paul Ashton was voted in as BSBI President at the 2024 AGM.
 He is Professor of Botany with teaching and research responsibilities at Edge Hill University in Lancashire.
 His research interests include Carex taxonomy, meadow community change and landscape connectivity.
 A BSBI member since 1987, serving on Training & Education committee (now Skills & Training) from 2004-2017 and on the Publications committee from 2007 until its demise.
 He was editor of the BSBI Grasses Handbook and previously sat on Council.
 As President he would continue to popularise botany (Paul considers his greatest achievement might be running a Field Botany module with 50+ students annually) and promoting the wider understanding of research.